maniospas/Blombly/docs/basics/io.md

 Blombly permissions can only be declared on the file that is directly executed; they will create errors if declared elsewhere but don't have access.
-There are two kinds of permissions; read access with the `!access @str` directive and read&write access with the `!modify @str` directive.
+There are two kinds of permissions; read access with the `!access @str` directive and read and write access with the `!modify @str` directive.
 Both directives parse a string that indicates the *beginning* of an accepted file path.
 Permissions extend everywhere, including to files being included, the `!comptime` preprocessor directive that executes some code during compilation, as well as the generated *.bbvm* file.